Christ Church, Philadelphia: 17th century

+18th century

 Christ Church's congregation included 15 signers of the Declaration of Independence.
-American Revolutionary War leaders who attended Christ Church include George Washington, Robert Morris, Benjamin Franklin and Betsy Ross (after she had been read out of the Quaker meeting house to which she belonged for marrying John Ross, son of an assistant rector at Christ Church).
+American Revolutionary War leaders who attended Christ Church include George Washington, Robert Morris, Benjamin Franklin and Betsy Ross after she had been read out of the Quaker meeting house to which she belonged for marrying John Ross, son of an assistant rector at Christ Church.

 Brass plaques mark the pews where these individuals once sat.
 At the convening of the First Continental Congress in September 1774, Rector Jacob Duché was summoned to Carpenters' Hall to lead the opening prayers.
 During the war, the Reverend William White (1748–1836), rector of Christ Church, served as Chaplain to both the Continental Congress and the United States Senate.

 In September 1785, clerical and lay deputies from several states met in Christ Church and organized as a general convention, of which White was chosen president.
 He prepared a draft constitution for the church as well as an address to the archbishops and bishops of the Church of England, asking for the episcopate at their hands.
-White was also largely responsible for the liturgy and offices of the first American Book of Common Prayer (published 1789), which were to be submitted to Church of England authorities.
+White was also largely responsible for the liturgy and offices of the first American Book of Common Prayer, published in 1789, which were to be submitted to Church of England authorities.
 At the convention of the Diocese of Pennsylvania in 1786, he was elected its first bishop and sailed for England with Dr. Samuel Provoost of New York, seeking consecration.
 After passage of a special enabling act by Parliament, White and Provoost were consecrated in early 1787 by the archbishops of Canterbury and York.

 Bishop White returned to Philadelphia that Easter Sunday.
 In 1789, under White's direction, the first meeting of the House of Bishops was held at Christ Church, marking the first true General Convention of the Episcopal Church in the United States of America.
 White was the first Episcopal Bishop of Pennsylvania and served the congregations of Christ Church and St. Peter's Church for decades.
 White is buried in the church's chancel.

 Christ Church is a National Historic Landmark and a unique historic site that continues its original function as an Episcopal parish.
 More than 250,000 tourists visit the church each year.

 Notable interments

-Several notable people are buried in the church and adjacent churchyard, including:
+Several notable people are buried in the church and adjacent Christ Church Burial Ground, including: